sbenoit-gc/MDEV1003S22/README.md

 ## Description

-A github repository for the in class demonstrations.<br><br> Some audio assets from opengameart.org <br> https://opengameart.org
+A github repository for the in class demonstrations.<br><br> Some audio assets from opengameart.org <br> https://opengameart.org <br>
+Some PBR material assets from freePBR.com <br> https://freepbr.com

 ## Usage
 Clone, or download the zip, to a local directory.
 Open in Unreal Engine 4.27 or newer